trinhqale/M119-Embedded-Systems/README.md

 For submission purpose.

-Mini-project 1 is not included.

-## Mini Project 2 ##
+## Mini Project 3 ##
-2a: use the sample code to read wifi RSSI.

-2b: Use the sample code to control LED light with phone (iphone 8 and Light Blue app).

-2c: from previous examples, write code to transfer data from IMU to the phone using BLE.
+Use the code from Project 2c plus nodejs framework to display visualization of the IMU data from IoT Nano 33.
+I'm having a bit of issue to upload the setup folders but all the changes are in central.js and index.ejs for grading purpose.
+The background color of the browser on 127.0.0.1:3000 will change depend on which direction we're changing.
+Red for ax
+Green for ay
+Blue for az